-Professor of Comparative Democratisation, Nuffield College, Director of Graduate Students Professional Training
+Professor of Comparative Democratic Institutions, Nuffield College, Director of Graduate Students Professional Training

 Associate Professor of Quantitative Methods in Comparative Government, Director of the Oxford Q-Step Centre, Fellow of Nuffield College

-Director of Research, Reuters Institute for the Study of Journalism
+Professor of Political Communication; Director, Reuters Institute for the Study of Journalism